shadabshaukat/CogNeoAI/docs/MULTI_DOMAIN_READINESS.md

 Status: Proposal/architecture only.
 No multi‑domain code changes have been implemented.
 This document is a deep‑dive strategic outline for a future platform approach and is intended for review and alignment before any implementation.

-This document outlines how AUSLegalSearch can generalize into a multi‑industry/domain RAG/Agentic AI search platform (health, telecom, finance/banking, etc.) with minimal changes to the core.
+This document outlines how CogNeo can generalize into a multi‑industry/domain RAG/Agentic AI search platform (health, telecom, finance/banking, etc.) with minimal changes to the core.

 ## Goals